stangri/source.openwrt.melmac.net/luci-mod-alt-reboot/README.md

 ## How to uninstall

-Run the following commands in ssh session to your router:
+Run the following commands in an ssh session on your router:

 ```sh
 cp /rom/usr/lib/lua/luci/controller/admin/system.lua /usr/lib/lua/luci/controller/admin/system.lua